 9. African Forest Buffalo

 The African Forest Buffalo is a subspecies of the Cape Buffalo found in the Congo Rainforest.
 They are herbivores and live in groups called herds.
-African Forest Buffaloes are known for their aggressive behavior and are hunted by predators such as lions and leopards.
+African forest buffaloes are known for their aggressive behavior and are hunted by predators such as lions and leopards.

-11. African Forest Hedgehog
+10. African Forest Hedgehog

 The African Forest Hedgehog is a small mammal found in the Congo Rainforest.
 They are nocturnal and feed on insects and other small invertebrates.
-African Forest Hedgehogs are threatened by habitat loss and hunting.
+African forest hedgehogs are threatened by habitat loss and hunting.

-12. African Grey Parrot
+11. African Grey Parrot

 The African Grey Parrot is a bird species found in the Congo Rainforest.
 They are known for their intelligence and ability to mimic human speech.
 African Grey Parrots are popular as pets and are also threatened by habitat loss and hunting.

-Q: What is the Congo Rainforest?
+What makes the Congo rainforest special?